Trinity College Kirk: Dismantling and reconstruction

 The chosen site for the replacement church was on the newly created Jeffrey Street which had been developed in terms of the City Improvement Schemes.
 The church was the first building on the street.

 The church opened for worship to the long-displaced congregation in October 1877 and held up to 900 people.
 The medieval font from the original church was repositioned in the church just before reopening.

-The new church fronting Jeffrey Street was wholly new and was designed by John Lessels.
+The new church fronting Jeffrey Street was wholly new and was designed by John Lessels who incorporated several architectural features from the original kirk.
 The remaining salvaged stones (about one third) from the original College Church were used to construct a version of the original choir and apse (called the Trinity Apse) attached to the rear of the new church and served as the hall of the church.
 In the 1960s, Lessels' church was demolished for an office development leaving the Trinity Apse in isolation on Chalmers Close.
 The office development has since been converted to a hotel.

 In the 1980s Trinity Apse housed the Edinburgh Brass Rubbing Centre, under the auspices of the City of Edinburgh Council.

 The rebuilt Apse, together with carved stone fragments and the boundary wall, is registered as a Category A listed building.

 Statuary and stone ornament from the church stand in the gardens of Craigcrook Castle in west Edinburgh (but it is unclear if these were moved at the point of demolition or "salvaged" during the period of being dismantled).